aws-samples/http-api-aws-fargate-cdk/README.md

 ## Create and configure AWS Cloud9 environment
 Log into the AWS Management Console and search for Cloud9 service in the search bar.

 Click Cloud9 and create an AWS Cloud9 environment in the us-west-2 region based on Amazon Linux 2.
 Create an IAM role for Cloud9 workspace as explained [here](https://www.eksworkshop.com/020_prerequisites/iamrole/).
-Attache the IAM role to your workspace as explained [here](https://www.eksworkshop.com/020_prerequisites/ec2instance/).
+Attach the IAM role to your workspace as explained [here](https://www.eksworkshop.com/020_prerequisites/ec2instance/).
 Turn off the AWS managed temporary credentials of the Cloud9 environment as explained [here](https://www.eksworkshop.com/020_prerequisites/workspaceiam/).
 Open a new terminal in Cloud9 and install jq using the command:

 ```bash
 sudo yum install jq -y